MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 You can use Azure login to connect to public or sovereign clouds including Azure Government and Azure Stack Hub.

-## Use the Azure login action with an OIDC-based federated identity credential (public beta)
+## Use the Azure login action with a federated identity credential (public beta)

 In this example, you'll create an OIDC-based federated identity credential.
 To get started, you'll need to register your application in the Azure portal.
-After registering your application, you'll need to grant your app access to the Azure resources you'll use in your GitHub workflow.
 You'll then configure your federated identity credential.

 1. [Register a new application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).